odoo/documentation/content/applications/sales/sales/ebay_connector/manage.rst

 In order to list a product on eBay and Odoo there are two methods in Odoo to do so:

-#.
-Make a product in Odoo and list the item eBay.
+#. (*Preferred method*) Make a product in Odoo and list the item eBay.

    - Click :guilabel:`List Item on eBay` in the top menu of the product template.
 The product template can be accessed by navigating to :menuselection:`Sales app --> Products --> Product` and selecting the individual product.
-#.
-List the item on eBay, then create the product in Odoo, and finally link product to the item on
+#. (*Less preferred method*) List the item on eBay, then create the product in Odoo, and finally
-   eBay.
+   link product to the item on eBay.

    - Click :guilabel:`Link With Existing eBay Listing` in the top menu on the product template.The product template can be accessed by navigating to :menuselection:`Sales app --> Product -->